jeremybennett/torcs/src/doc/architecture.md

 ### Simulation #

-Simulation is responsible for progressing the situation by a given time step.
+Simulation (@ref simumodint) is responsible for progressing the situation by a given time step.
 The interface is specified in src/interfaces/simu.h.
 The major function is [update](@ref tfSimUpdate), which takes the [struct Situation *](@ref Situation) and simulation timestep (usually [RCM_MAX_DT_SIMU](@ref RCM_MAX_DT_SIMU))